vladak/fusebox/README.md

 Thus, the -V is connected to the Wago connector together with the GND from Feather and the '-' impluse contact from the power meter.

+The +V connected to the USB pin has some [caveats](https://forums.adafruit.com/viewtopic.php?p=933318#p933318) - care needs to be taken not to connect USB cable while the +V is connected.

 <img src="img/power.JPG" alt="drawing" width="400"/>

 And here is the final result: